jupyterhub/jupyterhub/docs/source/contributing/tests.rst

 All the tests are failing
 -------------------------

-Make sure you have completed all the steps in :ref:`contributing/setup` successfully, and are able to can access JupyterHub from your browser at http://localhost:8000 after starting ``jupyterhub`` in your command line.
+Make sure you have completed all the steps in :ref:`contributing/setup` successfully, and are able to access JupyterHub from your browser at http://localhost:8000 after starting ``jupyterhub`` in your command line.

 Code formatting and linting